idugalic/digital-restaurant/README.md

  In general there are two approaches:

-  - **segregating Command and Query** - resources representing Commands (request for changes) and resources representing the state of the domain (Read Models) are decoupled
+  - **segregating Command and Query** - resources representing Commands (request for changes) and resources representing the state of the domain (Read Models) are decoupled.
+By some opinions, this is not REST ;)
-  - **not segregating Command and Query**
+  - **not segregating Command and Query** - one-to-one relation between a Command resource and a Query Model

-  This application is using the second approach ('NOT segregating Command and Query') by exposing capabilities of our 'domain' via the [REST API component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith2/src/main/kotlin/com/drestaurant/web) that is responsible for
+  This application is using the second approach ('NOT segregating Command and Query') by exposing capabilities of our 'domain' via the REST API componenta that are responsible for
   - dispatching commands - [CommandController](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith2/src/main/kotlin/com/drestaurant/web/CommandController.kt)
-  - querying the materialized views - [Spring REST repositories](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith2/src/main/kotlin/com/drestaurant/query/repository)
+  - querying the read model / materialized view - [Spring REST repositories](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith2/src/main/kotlin/com/drestaurant/query/repository)

- We create one-to-one relation between a Command resource and a Query Model (materialized view) resource.
+ **We create one-to-one relation between a Command resource and a Query Model (materialized view) resource.**
+ Note that we are utilizing Spring Rest Data project to implement REST API, and that will position us on the third level of [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html)

  [Event listener](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith2/src/main/kotlin/com/drestaurant/query/handler) is a central component.
-It consumes events, and creates materialized views (projections) of aggregates.
+It consumes events, and creates Query Model / materialized views of aggregates.
  Additionally, it will emit 'any change on Query Model' to Axon subscription queries, and let us subscribe on them within our [CommandController](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith2/src/main/kotlin/com/drestaurant/web/CommandController.kt) keeping our architecture clean.

  Although fully asynchronous designs may be preferable for a number of reasons, it is a common scenario that back-end teams are forced to provide a synchronous REST API on top of asynchronous CQRS+ES back-ends.